Travel Security Guide for Researchers

 Post-Travel Checklist

 - Change All Passwords: Immediately change the passwords for every account and device you used while travelling.
-See Strong Passwords for best practices.
+See Strong Passwords.

 - Scan Your Devices: Before connecting to any campus or home network, run a full scan with updated anti-malware software.

-- Wipe Loaner Devices: Securely wipe any temporary devices you may have used while travelling.
-See Secure Data Disposal for guidance.
+- Wipe Loaner Devices: Securely wipe any temporary devices you may have used.
+See Secure Data Disposal.

 - Lost or stolen devices